Skip to main content Skip to footer

 Go beyond measuring traffic by tracking whether customers found the information they needed.
 Consider these optimization factors:

-• Intent-based content formats: create how-to guides for informational queries and comparison pages for commercial intent.
+• Intent-based content formats: Create how-to guides for informational queries and comparison pages for commercial intent.

-• Journey stage alignment: provide awareness content for top-funnel keywords and decision-support content for bottom-funnel terms.
+• Journey stage alignment: Provide awareness content for top-funnel keywords and decision-support content for bottom-funnel terms.

-• Conversion optimization: include clear calls-to-action and next-step guidance for each content piece.
+• Conversion optimization: Include clear calls-to-action and next-step guidance for each content piece.

 Plan technical SEO foundations for sustainable performance

 Technical SEO lays the foundation for strong content and user experiences.
 Development, design, and content teams must collaborate to create a site that performs consistently and scales as the organization grows.
-Early planning ensures long-term search visibility and reduces costly fixes later.
+Early planning also ensures long-term search visibility and reduces costly fixes later.

 Prioritize site architecture and crawl efficiency

 Site architecture acts as a blueprint for how search engines and users navigate your site.
 Focus on clean URLs, strategic internal linking, and intuitive navigation to help visitors find the content they need.
 Fix crawl budget issues, duplicate content, and indexing problems to ensure search engines rank your best pages.
-Key considerations include:

-• URL structure design: logical hierarchy that reflects content organization and business priorities.
+• URL structure design: Logical hierarchy that reflects content organization and business priorities.

-• Internal linking strategy: strategic link distribution that supports topical authority and user navigation.
+• Internal linking strategy: Strategic link distribution that supports topical authority and user navigation.

 • Crawl optimization: XML sitemaps, robots.txt configuration, and crawl budget management.